Earl Browder: Rise to leadership

 By the end of 1932 Browder's primary leadership role was consolidated.
 When Weinstone returned from Moscow anxious to once again pursue party leadership positions, protracted squabbling over party policy threatened to erupt into a 1920s-style factional war.
 In August the Comintern Representative, sensing such a danger, advised Moscow of "some strong person" to stop the "squabbling".
-The third member of the Secretariat, William Z. Foster, the party's candidate for President, suffered an attack of angina pectoris and was ordered by doctors to cease campaigning and to undergo bed rest — with visitation and dictation similarly proscribed.
-With Foster out of the picture and a big majority of the party leadership backing him over Weinstone, Browder appealed to the Comintern to resolve what he called "impossible relations" with Weinstone by assigning one of them for Comintern work abroad.
+The third member of the Secretariat, William Z. Foster, the party's candidate for president, suffered an attack of angina pectoris and was ordered by doctors to cease campaigning and to undergo bed rest — with visitation and dictation similarly proscribed.
+With Foster out of the picture and a substantial majority of the party leadership backing him over Weinstone, Browder appealed to the Comintern to resolve what he called "impossible relations" with Weinstone by assigning one of them for Comintern work abroad.

 On November 13, 1932, after extensive debate, the Comintern ruled in Browder's favor, determining that Weinstone would be removed from America to once again serve in Moscow as the CPUSA's official representative there.
 Moscow's vision seems to have been for a joint party leadership between Browder and Foster.
 The unexpected factor proved to be the chronic and incapacitating nature of Foster's heart ailment, which left Browder in a position of effective unitary leadership.
 Although Weinstone had been removed from America to break up an incipient factional war, he continued to campaign for the position of party leader.
 In the spring of 1933 he obtained the final test of strength he had been looking for, in the form of a dozen meetings of the Comintern's Anglo-American Secretariat in Moscow spread out over 29 days.
 Throughout April, Browder and Weinstone leveled charges and counter-charges against one another, examining the Communist Party's activities in the United States in fine detail.
 Despite significant criticism of certain of his actions, Browder emerged from the Moscow sessions in a firm position of authority.
 Weinstone, accepting defeat at last, remained in Moscow as the CPUSA's CI Rep until 1934.